LineandVertexSoftware/vertexa-chart/ROADMAP.md

 - Unit tests across renderer, overlay, interactions, data mutation, histogram logic, DOM mounting, and toolbar behavior
 - A demo app plus a small visual snapshot harness

-I would not call the current codebase a 1.0 yet.
-It looks closer to a strong `0.x` / public beta release: the core is real, but a few common product expectations are still missing and the hardening bar is not high enough for a stable major release.
+The code is close to a stable release, but a few checks still need to be boring and repeatable before tagging `1.0.0`.

 ## What exists today